ap0llo/wolpertinger/Docs/Communication Protocol.md

 ![Message Transmission Overview](MessageProcessing.png)

 The transmission layer handles the transmission and processing of messages from the message layer.
-I

 ####Message Metadata
 The Transmission layer adds metadata to the actual message being sent which is required by the message's recipent to parse the message.
 Metadata is stored in a simple key-value format separated be semicolons added in front of the actual payload.
-A colon separates key and value.
-So a valid metadate will always looks like this:
+A colon separates key and value, so a valid metadate will always looks like this:

 		<KEY>:<VALUE>;

 ####Payload
-Layer 1 will always treat the message's payload as byte-data.
+Layer 1 will always treat the message's payload as binary-data.
 How this byte-data is interpreted by the layers above is of no concern to layer 1.

 **The message's payload is always base64-encoded**

 ####Message Id and Delivery Confirmation
-Every message is assigned a message id by the sender.
+Every message gets assigned a message id by the sender.
 The id is a unsigned 32-bit integer value and needs to be unique per session (the sender might just use a message counter).

 Integer overflows can be handled by just resetting the counter to 0.
 (It is highly unlikely that the number of messages that are processed at the same time exceeds 2^32)